-Mariama Diallo is a Brooklyn-based writer and director who's debut feature film Master, premiered at this year's Sundance Film Festival.
+Mariama Diallo is a Brooklyn-based writer and director whose debut feature film, Master, is decidedly unnerving.
 The narrative is an ingenious blend of occult horror, drama, psychological thriller, and social critique.
 It's a compelling narrative that lays bare the inherent issue of systemic racism for the American institution that it is.
-It's a poignant portrait that uses a folk legend and threads it through each characters story in a unique way.
+It's a poignant portrait that uses a folk legend and threads it through the story of each character in a unique way.

-Master focuses on the stories of three black women—Gail Bishop (Regina Hall), who has just been named the "Master" of students at the prestigeous Ancaster College where she works, Jasmine Moore (Zoe Renee) an incoming freshman confronted with the lack of diversity of her peers and Liv Beckman (Amber Gray), a professor up for tenure who lacks the same level of credentials as the tenured faculty who came before her.
+Master focuses on the stories of three black women.
+Gail Bishop (Regina Hall) has just been named the "Master" of students at the prestigious Ancaster College.
+Jasmine Moore (Zoe Renee), an incoming freshman, is confronted with the lack of diversity of her peers.
+At the same time, Liv Beckman (Amber Gray) is a professor up for tenure who lacks the same level of credentials as the tenured faculty who came before her.

-Jasmine, after a presumed—accidental—fall from her window is prompted by Gail not to leave, but to fight like she did to have a place at the table.
-When she does return, there is a moment between Jasmine and Liv on the campus quad that forshadows events to come and what already is.
+Jasmine, after a presumed accidental fall from her window, is prompted by Gail not to leave but to fight like she did to have a place at the table.
+When she does return, there is a moment between Jasmine and Liv on the campus quad that foreshadows events to come and what already is.
 The exchange is quite chilling.
 Liv asks, "What are you trying to do?"
 Jasmine replies, "I figured it out.
 I understand now."
 Liv protests, "I don't think this is the best place for you to be right now."
 To which Jasmine says, "You're wrong.
 It doesn't matter where I go.
 It's everywhere."

-It—is racism and what Jasmine is implying is that she cannot escape it.
-Racism is everywhere.
-It is painful to watch her acceptance of this and know that she is right.
+The "it" she refers to is racism, and Jasmine is implying that she cannot escape it.
+Racism is everywhere and certainly baked into the colonial roots of the college.
+It is painful to watch her internal struggle with her circumstances.
 To turn her head and push through it like Gail did simply isn't enough.
 The reality of this injustice is part of the real terror of the story, not the ghosts.
-This reality is unsettling, but something we already know and are being compelled not to forget.
+This reality is unsettling, and we are being compelled by Diallo not to forget.

-Master is an intense, thought-provoking, honest, complicated, painful, and sincere journey with strong performances from each of its leads that deeply unsettled me.
-There were profound moments that I felt close to tears and physically ill by the horrifying truths of Jasmine, Gail and Liv's experiences.
-Prepare yourself for the mental anquish of each character's story.
-The final act delivers incredibly unexpected twists, turns and a range of emotions.
-The supernatural elements and the question of whether or not the witch is real is very much left up to the audience to determine.
+Master is an intense, thought-provoking, honest, complicated, painful, and sincere narrative with strong performances from each of its leads that deeply disturbs.
+There were profound moments where audiences may be close to tears and physically ill by the horrifying truths of Jasmine, Gail, and Liv's experiences and the mental anguish of their stories.
+The final act delivers incredibly unexpected twists, turns, and a range of emotions.
+The supernatural elements and the question of whether or not the witch is real are left up to the audience to determine.